 Smoothness alone does not determine learnability.
 Geometry, sparsity, and gating behavior shape gradient flow and effective model complexity.
 That realization made me more cautious about mapping classical smooth optimization intuitions directly onto deep networks.

 Finishing Chapter 6 did not make me more confident in tuning models; it made me more precise in how I reason about them.
 I think less in terms of "can this network approximate the function?" and more in terms of parameter efficiency, structural priors, and the separation between representation and optimization.
-Neural networks feel less like universal approximators in the abstract and more like structured hypothesis classes with specific geometric and algebraic constraints.
+Neural networks feel less like universal approximators and more like structured hypothesis classes with specific geometric and algebraic constraints.